RaphGL/Tuckr/README.md

 ```

 ```
-Super powered GNU Stow replacement

 Usage: tuckr <COMMAND>

 Commands:
-  set        Setup the program and run its hooks add        Deploy dotfiles for the given program (alias: a) rm         Remove dotfiles for a program status     Print a status message for all dotfiles (alias: s) encrypt    Encrypts files and moves it to dotfiles/Secrets decrypt    Decrypts files init       Initialize dotfile directory from-stow  Converts a GNU Stow repo into a Tuckr one help       Print this message or the help of the given subcommand(s)
+  set        Setup groups and run their hooks add        Deploy dotfiles for the supplied groups (alias: a) rm         Remove dotfiles for the supplied groups status     Get dotfiles' symlinking status (alias: s) encrypt    Encrypt files and move them to dotfiles/Secrets (alias: e) decrypt    Decrypt files (alias: d) init       Initialize dotfile directory from-stow  Convert a GNU Stow repo into Tuckr help       Print this message or the help of the given subcommand(s)

 Options: